firstline-idp/firstline-angular/README.md

 # Firstline Angular

+This library enables you to add authentication to your Angular app.

 ## Helpful resources

-- [Quick setup](https://docs.firstline.sh/quicksetup?tab=angular) - our guide for quickly adding login, logout and user information to an Angular app using Firstline.
+- [Quick setup](https://docs.firstline.sh/quicksetup/angular) - our guide for quickly adding login, logout and user information to an Angular app using Firstline.
-- [Angular sample app](https://github.com/firstline-idp/firstline-angular) - a full-fledged Angular application integrated with Firstline.
+- [Angular sample app](https://github.com/firstline-idp/sample-firstline-angular) - a full-fledged Angular application integrated with Firstline.
 - [Firstline docs](https://docs.firstline.sh) - explore our docs site and learn more about Firstline.

 ## Getting started

 ### Setup Firstline Application & API
-1. Follow the [Quick setup](https://docs.firstline.sh/quicksetup?tab=angular) to configure a Firstline Application.
+1. Follow the [Quick setup](https://docs.firstline.sh/quicksetup/angular) to configure a Firstline Application.
-2. Add a Firstline API as shown in [Secure API](https://docs.firstline.sh/secure-api?tab=angular).
+2. Add a Firstline API as shown in [Secure API](https://docs.firstline.sh/secureapi).

 **Important:** Don't forget to configure the Application URIs.